-I’m an undergraduate at the University of Hong Kong majoring in Computer Science and Finance, driven by a long-standing interest in building intelligent agents that can interact with the real world.
+I’m an undergraduate in Computer Science at the University of Hong Kong, with a background in finance and a long-standing interest in how intelligent systems can actually help people work.

 Research Interests: